Sruthi9562/email_spam_classifier/README.md

-##Introduction
+# #Introduction
--Spam detection is a classification problem, where we want to train a model to predict whether an email is spam or not.
+- Spam detection is a classification problem, where we want to train a model to predict whether an email is spam or not.
 Linear regression is a regression algorithm, which is typically used for predicting continuous values.
 However, it is possible to use linear regression for classification problems by converting the target variable (spam/not spam) to a continuous value.

 ##Data preparation
 -The first step is to prepare the data.
 This involves cleaning the data, removing any unnecessary features, and converting the target variable to a continuous value.